Lynn Leibovitz: Notable cases

 In 2010, judge Leibovitz presided over the Murder case of Robert Eric Wone, she found the three men involved not guilty on charges of conspiracy, obstruction of justice, and tampering with evidence.

-Personal life
+Personal life and death

 Leibovitz was born and raised in New York City.
-In 1982, she moved to Washington D.C. where she has been living since.
-She is married and has two children.
+In 1982, she moved to Washington D.C..
+She was married and had two children.

+Leibovitz died from glioblastoma on June 11, 2026, at the age of 67.